amtega/ansible_role_docker_provisioner/README.md

 The role setups the following facts:

-- `docker_provisioner_containers_facts`: list of dicts with the discovered containers facts.
+- `docker_provisioner_containers_facts`: list of dicts with the facts about discovered containers.

 ## Dependencies